Jewish resistance in German-occupied Europe: Ghettos across German-occupied Poland

 In 1940, the Warsaw Ghetto was cut off from access to Polish underground newspapers, and the only newspaper allowed inside the ghetto was the General Government propaganda organization Gazeta Żydowska.
 As a result, between May 1940 and October 1941, Jews in the ghetto published their own underground newspapers, offering hopeful news about the war and the future.
 The most prominent of these were published by the Jewish Socialist Party and the Zionist Labor Movement, which formed an alliance.
 However, these groups had no access to weapons.
 While these newspapers lamented the destruction caused by the war, they largely did not encourage armed resistance.

 Jewish resistance in Eastern and Western Europe took different forms.
 In Eastern Europe, Jews primarily engaged in unarmed resistance, such as smuggling food, forging documents, or leading escape efforts to forests, as seen in the Sobibór and Treblinka death camps.
 In contrast, armed resistance was more common in Western Europe.

 Between April and May 1943, the Jews of the Warsaw Ghetto launched an armed uprising against the Nazis after it became clear that the remaining inhabitants were being deported to the Treblinka extermination camp.
 Fighters from the Jewish Combat Organization and the Jewish Military Union resisted with limited weapons, including small arms and Molotov cocktails.
 The Polish Underground State also provided external support by attacking German forces from outside the ghetto.
 Despite fierce resistance, the vastly superior German forces eventually suppressed the uprising, killing 13,000 Jews and deporting 56,885 to concentration and extermination camps.
 The Germans reported 18 dead and 85 wounded, though resistance leader Marek Edelman estimated German casualties to be closer to 300.

-Jewish resistance in ghettos faced significant obstacles.
-The Nazis’ overwhelming military power made armed resistance extremely difficult, and access to weapons was scarce.
-Many Jews in ghettos relied on outside support to obtain arms, but such assistance was limited.

 Despite these challenges, many other ghetto uprisings took place, though most were ultimately unsuccessful.
 Major uprisings occurred in ghettos such as Białystok and Częstochowa.
 In total, uprisings were documented in five major cities and 45 provincial towns.